SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "I can't do that.
 You saw what that did to me today, I can't do this every day!"

-*"Then, I guess you won't be checking off this smile from your list."*
+*"Then I guess you won't be checking this smile off your list."*

-With that, Pinkie snaps, letting out years of pent up hatred and aggression for her reflection.
-She pulls back her hoof and hurls it full-force into the mirror.
+With that, Pinkie pulls back her hoof and hurls it full-force into the mirror with a scream that had been building up inside her for years.
 Her reflection stares back at her with shock.
 As the mirror shatters, the reflection breaks into hundreds of tiny shards.

 The mirror falls piece by piece into the sink, and the shards collect drops of blood from Pinkie's hoof.
 Pinkie stands there in silence, trying to comprehend what she just did.

 Her hoof shakes as she slowly pulls it away from the shattered mirror.
 More bits fall off into the sink.
 She looks at the thin line of blood running down her hoof.
 As the surge of anger fades she begins to cry.
 How did it get this bad?

 She finally snaps out of it and sighs.
 She washes the blood off her hoof in the sink, ignoring the pieces of mirror.
 The water slowly fills up the sink due to the blockage.
-Her hoof is clean and the blood trickles down the drain.
+Her hoof is clean and her blood trickles down the drain.

 She dries off her hoof and wipes away her tears.